- Home

 Chairman

-Professor Glyn Davis AC is a public policy specialist, Emeritus Professor at the University of Melbourne, and Visiting Professor in the Blavatnik School of Government at the University of Oxford.
-Professor Davis recently completed a term as Secretary of the Department of the Prime Minister and Cabinet.
+Professor Davis is a public policy specialist and Interim Vice-Chancellor at the University of Melbourne.
+In June 2025 Professor Davis completed a term as Secretary of the Department of the Prime Minister and Cabinet.
 He previously held leadership roles in the tertiary and philanthropic sectors, including as Vice-Chancellor of the University of Melbourne from 2005 to 2018.
 Professor Davis has long been engaged in the arts, including the boards of the Queensland and Melbourne Theatre companies.
-He was Chair of Opera Australia from November 2021 to September 2022.
+He was appointed to the Opera Australia Board on 24 June 2025 and reappointed as Chair of Opera Australia from 19 August 2025, having previously served as Chair from November 2021 to September 2022.
+He is a member of the People, Remunerations and Nominations Committee, Audit and Risk Committee and Property Committee.

 Professor Warren Bebbington AM

-Greta Bradman is a registered psychologist, founder, writer, ABC broadcaster, recording and performing artist.
+Ms Greta Bradman AM is a registered psychologist, founder, author, ABC broadcaster, and recording and performing artist.

-Prior to stepping back from singing at the end of 2019, Greta released four No.1 solo albums; two with Sony Music and two with Universal Music (Decca), as well as contributing to various other albums.
-Aria nominated, she was Limelight Magazine’s Australian Artist of the Year in 2015 and was the 2013 winner of the Australian International Opera Award, enabling her to further her singing studies in the UK.
-Greta has appeared as a principal soprano for Opera Australia and other opera companies as well as countless ensembles and orchestras across Australia and the UK, EU, and USA.
+Ms Bradman retired from her professional singing career in 2019, having released four No.1 solo albums; two with Sony Music and two with Universal Music (Decca), as well as contributing to various other albums.
+ARIA nominated, she was Limelight Magazine's Australian Artist of the Year in 2015 and winner of the 2013 Australian International Opera Award.
+She has appeared as a principal soprano for Opera Australia and other opera companies as well as countless ensembles and orchestras across Australia, the UK, EU, and USA.
+A passionate advocate for Australian composers, she has had numerous works written for her.
+She continues to sing on select occasions.

-Greta is a Trustee at Arts Centre Melbourne and chairs the People Committee and sits on the Audit and Risk Committee.
-She is a board member of the Bradman Foundation.
-Prior governance roles include being a member of the Federal Government’s Creative Economy Taskforce during Covid-19, a board member of the Alfred Foundation and Australian Mental Health Prize, and advisor for the Arts Wellbeing Collective.
+Ms Bradman is a Trustee at Arts Centre Melbourne, chairing the People Committee and sitting on the Audit and Risk Committee.
+She is co-chair of the Bradman Foundation.
+Prior governance roles include member of the Federal Government's Creative Economy Taskforce during Covid-19, board member of the Alfred Foundation and Australian Mental Health Prize, and founder and advisor for the Arts Wellbeing Collective.
 Qualifications include MBA (Melbourne Business School, prize winner); MPsych(Clinical); PsychHons 1A(dux); GAICD; MAPS; ANAM Fellowship; GradDip(voice); BMus(voice).

 Warwick Bray

-Previously Warwick was CFO of Telstra and Group MD and Head of Telstra Mobile.
-He led company-wide customer service and cost transformation and created mobile broadband and Asia’s leading “Internet of Things” businesses.
-As a McKinsey partner in the 1990s, Warwick provided operational and strategic assistance, to second operators, integrated telecommunications companies, energy companies, and institutional and private equity funds, for the introduction of 2G in Europe.
-As a securities analyst in Europe in the 2000s Warwick valued integrated and cellular telecommunications companies.
-He was also MD and Global Telecoms Sector Leader at JPMorgan and DrKW London.
+In earlier roles, Mr Bray was CFO of Telstra and Group MD and Head of Telstra Mobile.
+He led the company-wide customer service and cost transformation.
+As a McKinsey partner in London in the 1990s, he provided operational and strategic assistance to mobile operators, integrated telecommunications companies, energy companies and institutional and private equity funds.
+He was also a Managing Director and Global Telecoms Sector Leader (Equity Research) at JPMorgan London and DrKW London.

 Jonathan Feder

-Mr Feder joined the Opera Australia Board in February 2017.
+Mr Feder joined the Opera Australia Board in February 2017 and is a member of the Audit and Risk Committee.

 Jane Hansen AO